ARTICLE CATEGORIES

 Use essential oils in an organic homemade soap base to fight dangerous microbes while preserving the balance that the body needs.

-A simple soap can be made by adding essential oils into a high-quality melt and pour soap base.
+A simple soap can be made by adding essential oils into a high-quality melt-and-pour soap base.

 DIY Essential Oil Soap Recipe